 Plant phlox, bee balm or any other pollinator favorites in your flower garden to attract hummingbird moths.
 Like butterflies, hummingbird moths have a extra long proboscis to sip nectar, sometimes twice the length of their body.
 Sphinx moths prefer tube-shaped flowers with nectar in the base of the petals, such as columbines, nasturtiums and four-o’clocks.

-Psst—this is how to tell the difference between moths and butterflies.
+Psst—this is how to tell the difference between moths vs butterflies.

 Hummingbird Moths Are Not Drawn to the Color Red